danwilliams/standards-rs/README.md

-A full description of Git etiquette is currently outside the scope of this document, but in basic summary you should create meaningful, semantic, carefully-stage commits, with appropriate commit messages and descriptions, following the Dotfive Git standards.
+A full description of Git etiquette is currently outside the scope of this document, but in basic summary you should create meaningful, semantic, carefully-staged commits, with appropriate commit messages and descriptions, following the Dotfive Git standards.

 Specifically to the context of Rust projects, you should try not to push any